June 20, 2021

 Catholic Mobilizing Network (CMN)

 Paths of Renewed Encounter: A Restorative Justice Engagement Guide for Catholic Communities is a brand new resource from CMN exploring the foundational concepts and practical considerations for restorative justice engagement in Catholic settings.
-This expansive toolkit features theological teachings, restorative justice basics, related resources and reflection questions, and next steps for discernment and
+This expansive toolkit features theological teachings, restorative justice basics, related resources and reflection questions, and next steps for discernment and engagement.

 If your Catholic community is ready to embrace healing approaches to crime, harm, and injustice, sign up to be the first to receive digital access to the Engagement Guide.